jzhang38/EasyContext/README.md

 Memory optimization and training recipes to extrapolate language models' context length to 1 million tokens, with minimal hardware.

+## Updates
+- [06/25] EasyContext is part of our effort to develop [LongVA](https://lmms-lab.github.io/posts/longva/), a long context vision language model.
+Check it out if it interests you!
+- [05/11] Add Ulysses.
+- [05/06] Add distractors (multi-needle) in the NIAH evaluation script.
+You can set the number of distractors using --num_distractor.
+- [05/06] IMPORTANT!
+If you want to use eval_needle.py to evaluate the llama3 model, you need to add one extra space (" ") behind the QUESTION_STR.
+I believe this has something to do with the tokenizer.
 ## What is this?

 Many companies have been promoting their models' capability to handle long context.
 For those outside the companies, a context of 1 million tokens still seems somewhat magical or requires enormous compute.  **This repo aims to demystify long context scaling and show that it is actually quite straightforward.**